BioPeterson/ONT-DART/README.md

 - Open terminal and navigate to the project's root directory.
 - To build the Docker image for ONT-DART that is compatible with the MK1C, run the following command: `./build_and_save_image_arm64.sh`.
 This will generate a file named **ont-dart.tar.gz** in your current directory which is the ONT-DART Docker image that has been saved as a file.
 - Transfer the Docker image file to the MK1C.
 This can be done through methods like USB or SSH (user: minit, password: minit).
-- Through command line on the MK1C (either directly on the device or through SSH), run the following command: `docker load < /path/to/file/ont-dart.tar.gz`.
+- Through command line on the MK1C (through SSH), run the following command: `docker load < /path/to/file/ont-dart.tar.gz`.
 This will load the ONT-DART Docker image onto the MK1C.

 ## NOTES:
 	The target environment for this code is an Oxford Nanopore Technologies (ONT) MinION Mk1C,